Simeonedef/Galaxy-Image-Gen/training/README.md

 This directory contains jupyter notebooks used to train the various methods we used.

 #### Generative models
+Both of these models require datasets to be generated using two scripts.
+First, in the scripts directory, run `python galaxy_patches.py`.
+Then, in the analysis directory, run `python generate_cluster_information_file.py --dataset labeled --background_threshold 5 --min_score 2` followed by `python generate_cluster_information_file.py --dataset scored --background_threshold 5 --min_score 2`.

 * *two_stage_galaxy_sampling*: Contains both conditional and unconditional gans used for the two stage generation method, which is one of our main contributions.

 * *full_image_generation*: Contains a VAE and different GANs used to attempt to directly generate full images.